-By introducing a variable degree of distinguishability, as for example a mismatch $\Delta t$ in the arrival time, it is possible to observe a coincidence profile.
+In a typycal HOM interferometer by introducing a variable degree of distinguishability, as for example a mismatch $\Delta t$ in the arrival time, it is possible to observe a coincidence profile.
 If the coincidences events $C(\Delta t)$ are measured at different values of $\Delta t$, it is found that $C(\Delta t) \to 0$ for $\Delta t/\tau \to 0$ (HOM dip), whereas $C(\Delta t) \to C_0$ for $\Delta t/\tau \gg 1$.
-Here $C_0$ is the background value of coincidence events registered for non-interfering photons, and $\tau$ is the biphoton temporal coherence~\cite{branning2000}.
-HOM interference can be exploited in delay measurements to achieve detection limits well below the time jitter of the detectors employed, in the order of magnitude of the temporal coherence $\tau$ itself~\cite{dauler1999}.
+Here $C_0$ is the background value of coincidence events registered for non-interfering photons, and $\tau$ is the biphoton temporal coherence.
+HOM interference can be exploited in delay measurements to achieve detection limits well below the time jitter of the detectors employed, even below the order of magnitude of the temporal coherence $\tau$ itself~\cite{dauler1999}.
 Advances in light engineering~\cite{Walborn2003,DAmbrosio2019, Kim2017} and single-photon detection systems~\cite{DelloRusso2022} have sparked a new wave of HOM interference-based experiments~\cite{kim2020hong, Kobayashi2016,kim2020two}, with application in e.g.~quantum information science~\cite{stobinska2019quantum}, quantum imaging~\cite{kolenderska2020fourier, hayama2022high}, quantum metrology~\cite{Lyons2018, Harnchaiwat2020, brady2021frame,Sgobba2024}.

 Standard HOM interferometry operates within the constraint that $\Delta t< \tau$, which guarantees at least a partial degree of photon indistinguishability.
 To overcome this limitation one resorts to conjugate-variable resolution techniques.
 For example, in a measurement of time delay, one considers frequency-resolved coincidence.
 The count of coincidence events is performed here in the frequency domain, within a resolution $\delta_{\omega}$ specific to the system employed, and a quantum beat of period proportional to $\Delta t^{-1}$ is observed.
 It was shown that, in this configuration, the new operational range ($\tau_R$) is determined by the Heisenberg uncertainty principle as $\tau_R\simeq 1 /\delta_{\omega}>\tau$~\cite{Triggiani2023,Dilena2025}.
 This approach has been investigated since the early years 2000's~\cite{Legero2004,Jin2015,Gerrits2015}, and later applied to quantum communications~\cite{PietxCasas2023}, quantum coherence tomography~\cite{IbarraBorja2019,YepizGraciano2020}, quantum enhanced imaging~\cite{Parniak2018, Muratore2025}, entangled pair production~\cite{Zhao2014,Jin2016}, boson sampling~\cite{Orre2019,Tamma2015,Wang2018}, coalescence states~\cite{schiano2024}, and in precision metrology~\cite{Parniak2018,Chen2023,Triggiani2024,Triggiani2025,Maggio2025}.